The Dijkgraaf-Witten invariants of Seifert 3-manifolds with orientable bases: Introduction

-DW invariant encodes information about the fundamental group and the fundamental class of a manifold, so it will not be surprising if there exists some connection between DW invariant and classical invariants.
-As an evidence, recently Chen\cite{chm2} used DW invariants to count homotopy classes of mappings from a closed manifold to a topological spherical space form with given degree.
+DW invariant encodes information on fundamental group and fundamental class, so it will not be surprising to see some connection between DW invariant and classical invariants.
+As an evidence, DW invariant was used by Chen\cite{Ch14} to count homotopy classes of maps from a closed manifold to a topological spherical space form with given degree.

-But till now, there are few explicit computations seen in the literature.
-In dimension 2, Turaev \cite{Turaev} derived the formula for the DW invariants of closed surfaces using projective representations of finite groups, and Khoi \cite{DW2} extended the result to surfaces with boundary.
-In dimension 3, Chen \cite{chm1} gave a formula for the untwisted DW invariant of Seifert 3-manifolds.
+Till now, there are few computations seen in the literature.
+In dimension 2, Turaev \cite{Tu07} derived the formula for the DW invariants of closed surfaces using projective representations of finite groups, and Khoi \cite{Kh11} extended the result to surfaces with boundary.
+In dimension 3, Chen \cite{Ch12} gave a formula for the DW invariants of Seifert 3-manifolds when $\omega$ is trivial; Khoi \cite{Kh14} computed the general DW invariants for circle boundles; Matveev and Turaev \cite{MT15} expressed the DW invariant over $\mathbb{Z}_{2}$ via Arf invariant.
 As another contribution, in this article we compute the general DW invariants of Seifert 3-manifolds with orientable bases.
-It is not a straight generalization of \cite{chm1}, but involves some fine ingredients.

-Finally we shall point out that, Hansen \cite{RT} had derived a formula for the Reshetikhin-Turaev invariants of Seifert 3-manifolds, for any modular tensor category.
-In fact, as proved by Freed \cite{F2}, DW theory is a TQFT of Reshetikhin-Turaev type, the corresponding modular tensor category being the representation category of the twisted quantum double.
-It could be said that our result is essentially not new.
-However, our approach unfolds many details and highlights the essence; in contrast, it is by no means intuitive to view DW theory as an RT TQFT.
-Furthermore, our formula is more explicit and elegant.

 The content is organized as follows.
-Section 2 consists of an exposition of DW theory.
-Section 3 is devoted to deriving a formula for the DW invariants of Seifert 3-manifolds with orientable bases; the result is expressed in terms of irreducible characters of the twisted quantum double of $\Gamma$.
-In Section 4, by number-theoretic computations, we give formulas for the DW invariants based on cyclic groups.
+In Section 2 we give an exposition of DW theory, reviewing the construction of \cite{Fr94} in dimension 3.
+We adopt algebriac and technical notions, instead of geometric and conceptual ones used in \cite{Fr94}; the aim is to make computations easier to get started, and to lay the foundation for deriving more formulas for DW invariants.
+Section 3 is devoted to computing the DW invariants of Seifert 3-manifolds with orientable bases; the result is expressed in terms of irreducible characters of the ``twisted quantum double" of $\Gamma$, as called in the literature.
+We go along the same line as in \cite{Ch12}.
+However, it turns out that some finer structures should be taken care of, and actually this constitutes the main difficulty.